neurodata/bilateral-connectome/_sources/slides/princeton/princeton.md

 - ~~Data are networks~~
   - Data are networks with rich attributes
 - Data are noisy
+  - "Experimental noise"
   - "Developmental noise"
-  - "Experimental noise"
 - Data are big (and getting bigger)

 ---

 ![bg center blur:3px opacity:20%](./../../../results/figs/background/background.svg)

-# Outline for today
+# Outline

-- Describe larval connectome dataset
+- **Describe larval connectome dataset**
 - Show how connectome comparison can be framed as network hypothesis testing
-- Show how we can use automated tools for predicting the correspondence of neurons across datasets
+- Show how graph matching can find the correspondence of neurons across connectomes
-- Mention extensions to use/combine/extend these tools
+- Mention ongoing extensions to extend/apply these (and other) tools

 ---